 Eletrobras provided 85% of the financing for the construction of Itaipú, with third parties providing the balance.
 After startup of operations, when the debt began to amortize, Itaipú Binational experienced difficulties in servicing its debt to Eletrobras.
 In September 1997, Eletrobras entered into a restructuring agreement with Itaipú Binational covering Itaipú Binational's principal repayment obligations and accrued interest, retroactive to January 1997.
 Pursuant to the terms of the agreement, approximately US\$16.2 billion of principal was recorded as long-term debt denominated in U.S. dollars and indexed to U.S. inflation.
-It was agreed that approximately (i) US\$4.2 billion of this debt would bear interest at an annual rate of 4.1%, which was repayable through 2001, (ii) US\$10.3 billion would bear interest at an annual rate of 7.5% and is repayable through 2023, with a grace period through 2001 during which time interest was capitalized, and (iii) US\$1.8 billion would bear interest at an annual rate of 4.1% and is repayable through 2023, with a grace period through 2003, with a grace period through 2006 during which time interest was capitalized.
+It was agreed that approximately (i) US\$4.2 billion of this debt would bear interest at an annual rate of 4.1%, which was repayable through 2001, (ii) US\$10.3 billion would bear interest at an annual rate of 7.5% and is repayable through 2023, with a grace period through 2001 during which time interest was capitalized, and (iii) US\$1.8 billion would bear interest was capitalized.
 On February 23, 2023, Itaipú Binational settled its debt with the National Treasury of Brazil.
+As of December 31, 2023, Itaipú Binational settled its debt with the National Treasury of Brazil.
 As of December 31, 2023, Itaipú Binational settled its debt with the National Treasury of Brazil.
 As of December 31, 2023, Itaipú Binational no longer had any outstanding indebtedness.